Rakshak81/CV/README.md

 ## Rakshak Shetty

-I am highly analytical and creative software developer with a passion for learning.
-I have spent the last year immersed in the process of learning to code, how to write clean code, and how to do so successfully in a team.
-I am a good listener and I am constantly working to improve my skills and experience.
+I am a highly analytical software developer and a graduate of Makers Academy, a highly selective Software Development bootcamp.
+I have a background in Banking and having worked as an Outcome Tester, I have been able to develop and demonstrate my communication and attention to detail.
+I have a passion for problem solving and I am an avid puzzle solver, so what really excites me about a career in tech is the opportunity to use my problem solving skills and to work in an industry that constantly evolves and innovates.

 ## Projects